 The rugged Gootium Canvas Sling Bag is fantastic day bag for Europe and worldwide destinations.
-The large capacity main compartment can fit a laptop or large camera – and there are several smaller zippered compartments and pockets, as well.
+The casual travel bag has a large capacity main compartment that can fit a laptop or large camera – and there are several smaller zippered compartments and pockets, as well.
 It works well as a men’s day bag for travel, but can be used by women, too!
 Buy it here!

 Best Travel Daypack: Fanny Pack

 If you are looking for a small and ultra-lightweight daypack for travel, then a fanny pack may be the perfect style for you!
 I personally think hip packs are one of the best day bags for travel.

 Similar to the fanny pack that I own, the ENGYEN hip pack is convertible and has multiple zippered pockets – which makes it the perfect travel bag!
 This fanny pack even has room for a water bottle, so it is excellent for all day sightseeing or taking on the trails.

 Classic, simple and functional, the JanSport Fifth Ave Waist Pack gets rave reviews as the best fanny pack for travel.
 With an adjustable waist strap and two easy-to-access zippered pockets, it is all that minimalist travelers will need.
 Buy it here!